 Stereosonic – One of the biggest music festivals in Australia, Stereosonic is currently on a hiatus and will return in 2017.
 It’s normally held in November and early December in Brisbane, Adelaide, Perth, Sydney and Melbourne.

 Tour Down Under – the first UCI pro tour cycling event of the year is held in Adelaide during January.
-This may only interest sports fans, but attendance is free and you receive a lot of free gifts from the fan parks!
+This may only interest sports fans, but attendance is free and you receive a lot of gifts from the fan parks!
 Worth a look if you are in Adelaide during this time!

-The best time to visit Australia?
+The Best Time to Visit Australia?

 The answer to this question is, of course, subjective.
 What one person wants to see in Australia could be completely different to someone else.

-However, if you have your heart set on visiting the Tropical North in the Northern Territory and Queensland, then the opposite is true.
+However, if you have your heart set on visiting the Tropical north in the Northern Territory and Queensland, then the opposite is true.
 The winter months are much better but are also more expensive as it is high season.

 You will have a full year and potentially another one to explore the country.
 So, you have a lot of time to see and do what you want!

 You have to decide whether you want to pay less during the winter months or visit during the summer.
-The weather is much better in the summer, and there are more events going on.
+The weather is much better in the summer, and more events are going on.

-If you have traveled to Australia and agree or disagree with anything then comment below and let me know!
+If you have travelled to Australia and agree or disagree with anything then comment below and let me know!
 I would love to hear your thoughts on this topic!